Close

 The AHIMA Triumph Awards are national awards designed to recognize those special individuals who have made a difference in the health information (HI) profession.
 The AHIMA Triumph Awards honor leaders in the HI field, reward contributions that build our knowledge base, recognize excellence in preparing future HI professionals and encourage fresh talent and new leadership.

-Potential sources for nominees could include state leaders, fellows, and other HI professionals who have distinguished themselves as leaders.
+Potential sources for nominees could include self-nominations, state leaders, fellows, and other HI professionals who have distinguished themselves as leaders.

 Nomination Guidelines